likethebourbon/auralayer/README.md

 - [ ] full width or centered graph on opening
 - [ ] Sometimes when switching windows the analysis disappears and I go back to the start screen
 - [ ] data table collapsible expands when the table is open
+- [ ] changing from "Gradient" to "slope" doesn't redraw things that were already gradient-ized or slope-ified